 …and we almost never came back.

 Grinding is just so disagreeable for the two of us that simply grinding for ten minutes to complete our stupid 1-up collection sounded like a total waste of time.
 The idea starting a gaming session in a grind, even a short one, was so ugly that we would rather have done anything else, and so we did.
 For years.
-We still haven’t gotten back to Mega Man Zero!
+While we eventually did grind for 1-ups and went on to defeat Copy Roll, we still haven’t gotten back to Mega Man Zero!

 So when it came time to grind in Persona 1, we weren’t happy about it.
 We decided to play Birth By Sleep (Kyle wanted to replay the Kingdom Hearts games again in the lead-up to KH3), and the person who wasn’t playing Kingdom Hearts would start grinding.
 Later, we decided to get to work on Crisis Core… while still grinding.
 To make matters worse, we spent most of the first day with Crisis Core grinding in that game as well, by completing optional side-missions.
 I joked to Kyle that all “we” had really accomplished in that whole day of gaming was to “defeat” a major villain in Final Fantasy Unlimited – the TV show we had watched during dinner!
 We left the day emotionally drained and laughing at ourselves.
 I don’t know how you grinders do it!